balcortex/100_days_code_web_development/README.md

 ### CSS Grid - Pt.
 10

 Today, I learned how to position the items in the grid using the grid-template-areas property, which acts as a blueprint for the final layout.

+## Day 158 - 2024/03/13

+### CSS Grid - Pt.
+11

+Today, I learned about the repeat function in the grid layout, which helps define repeating patterns, eliminating the need to specify each track size.